-11.0 Disposal of Surplus Goods and Real Property
+15.0 Disposal of Surplus Goods

 The disposal of surplus and obsolete goods shall be evaluated on a case-by-case basis.
-The originating Director or delegate has the authority to sell, exchange, or otherwise dispose of goods declared as surplus to the needs of the County, where it is cost effective and in the best interest of the County to do so.
-Refer to Disposal of Surplus Goods and Real Property in the Purchasing Procedures.
+The originating Director or delegate has the authority to declare items as surplus and work with Purchasing Division to sell, exchange, or otherwise dispose of goods, where it is cost effective and in the best interest of the County to do so.

-12.0 Review Effectiveness of the Procurement Process
+16.0 Review Effectiveness of the Procurement Process

-12.1 Policy Review
+16.1 Policy Review